jmoore2081/smackgrc/src/pages/index.md

     SMACK provides a powerful solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
 Created by risk, audit and compliance professionals, we began with the most important feature - Reporting.
-SMACK included powerful, dynamic multi-dimensional reporting.
+Powerful, dynamic multi-dimensional reporting.
 As professionals in this field, we knew we had to get the reporting right or nothing else would really matter.
-SMACK makes it easy for you to get the data you need from system to drive insightful perspectives of your risk and control environment that will be useful to you in your role and also to a broad range of stakeholders.
+SMACK makes it easy for you to get the data you need from system to attain insightful understanding of your risk and control environment that will be valuable to you in your role and also to a broad range of stakeholders.

     Besides being the most customizable (more on this below) and powerful solution in the industry, it is also the highest value offering in the industry.
 There are no separate or additional charges for additional modules.
 All modules are included.
-Furthermore, you can buy the SMACK app rather than "pay-as-go" like a traditional SaaS pricing model.
-It still lives in the cloud and all you have to pay for ongoing is the Quick Base platform.
+Furthermore, you can outright buy the SMACK application rather than "pay-as-go" like a traditional SaaS pricing model.
+It still lives in the cloud and the only ongoing cost you have is for the Quick Base platform.
-description: >
+description: >-
-  Fusce neque libero, molestie id dolor sed, aliquam varius nibh.
-Pellentesque pharetra et est quis consectetur.
-Nunc mattis nisi non purus hendrerit posuere.
-Praesent volutpat scelerisque erat vitae pellentesque.
-Vivamus vel diam eget enim ultricies finibus ac at nisl.
-Morbi dictum consequat lacus, a egestas tellus sodales et.
-Etiam consequat purus condimentum, porttitor massa vitae, molestie arcu.
-Vestibulum leo orci, mollis eget quam sit amet, aliquam vehicula dolor.

-  Fusce neque libero, molestie id dolor sed, aliquam varius nibh.
-Pellentesque pharetra et est quis consectetur.
-Nunc mattis nisi non purus hendrerit posuere.
-Praesent volutpat scelerisque erat vitae pellentesque.
-Vivamus vel diam eget enim ultricies finibus ac at nisl.
-Morbi dictum consequat lacus, a egestas tellus sodales et.
-Etiam consequat purus condimentum, porttitor massa vitae, molestie arcu.
-Vestibulum leo orci, mollis eget quam sit amet, aliquam vehicula dolor.
+  SMACK is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
+Because SMACK is built on Quick Base, you will have full control to customize SMACK for your unique requirements.
+This is not only includes your own branding and colors, but also reports, fields, values, automation and notifications.
+You can also add whole new modules to SMACK quickly and easily.
+If you are saavy enough to build a fancy spreadsheet, chances are you can pick up Quick Base in no time.
+The Quick Base University, online resources and the plethora or Quick Base consultants out there can help you acheive your vision if for some reason there is functionality you want to add to SMACK.
 intro:
   blurbs:
     - title: 2-3 week implementation time